rulewis/journey-optimizer.en/help/using/message-monitoring.md

 * **[!UICONTROL Errors]**: Number of messages that cannot be sent because of a technical failure.

 * **[!UICONTROL Spam complaints]**: Number of messages that were marked as spam by recipients.
-[Learn more on complaints](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/metrics-for-deliverability/complaints.html#metrics-for-deliverability).
+Learn more on complaints in the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/metrics-for-deliverability/complaints.html#metrics-for-deliverability){target="_blank"}.

 Clicking each hyperlink will open the corresponding message summary view.
 [Learn more on messages](create-message.md).